kantale/python_lessons/projects_2025_2026/project_7/README.md

 For each combination, compute and report the average tokenized sequence length (as described in Part 3).

-resent results in a table of the form:
+Present results in a table of the form:

 | K   | M     | Average # of Tokens |
 | --- | ----- | ------------------- |